Conferences and other group activities

 - UK Archaeological Sciences Conference, Manchester, UK, 24-26th April 2019

 - Geochemistry Group Research in Progress meeting (GGRiP), Portsmouth, UK, 16-17th April 2019

 - European Geophysical Union General Assembly 2019 (EGU), Vienna, Austria, 7-12th April 2019

 The OGU is keen to disseminate its findings to as wide an audience as possible as well as to other researchers.
 We are keen to pass on what we have discovered to students, teachers and the wider general public.

 As part of our outreach activities (see below) we have developed a game based on various aspects of our work, this can now be accessed online so you to can now be a Palaeodetective.

 Once again members of the group to part in this weekend long event showcasing a diverse mix of natural exhibits with links to the natural world, the biggest event of its kind in the country!
-The OGU stand was based on an updated version of the Palaeodetectives game (see below) and group members spent three days talking to adults and children about the OGU and what we do!
+The OGU stand was based on an updated version of the Palaeodetectives game (see above) and group members spent three days talking to adults and children about the OGU and what we do!

 Being a member of the OGU is not all work!
 We’re a great friendly and social bunch, making the most of Bristol as a great city for all kinds of social life.
 A break from work to a local coffee shop, namely Boston Tea Party, is a favourite.
 You will probably find us every Friday night attending one of our favourite pubs such as the Hope and Anchor, the Apple or the Bag o' Nails.
 When summer arrives, there are numerous ale or cider festivals dotted across Bristol which are also well attended.